mendix/docs/content/refguide/consumed-odata-service.md

 It is important that the publishers of the services use a strict versioning system, for example semantic numbering, when issuing updates to their apps.
 The service versioning should clearly indicate the level and severity of the changes that have been made when a service is updated according to the following guidelines:

 * *Major* service updates (for example, when entities or attributes are removed, or input parameters are required) which would be incompatible for the consuming apps and result in the consuming app "breaking".
 When a major change has been made to a published service we recommend that the service is deployed to a different endpoint (with the service version number clearly indicating that there has been a major change).
 In this case this service will be registered in the Data Hub Catalog as a different service, and show up in the search results as a separate asset.
 * *Minor* service updates (for example,  additional fields are added to the service or new operations included) which would not break apps that consumed the previous versions.
 Minor service updates can be deployed to the same service endpoints, thereby ensuring that all consuming apps consume the latest version of the service.

 In the **Data Hub** pane,  a *minor* update that is available for a consumed service  is indicated with an "update" arrow for the service.
 This means that the service can be **Updated** in the **Consumed OData Service** screen.

-{{% todo %}}[create minor and major services and add screenshot of the the update arrow in the DH pane]. %}}
+{{% todo %}}[create minor and major services and add screenshot of the the update arrow in the DH pane]{{% /todo %}}

 If the same service has been deployed to a different service endpoint, indicating a major update, the new service version will be shown in the **Data Hub** pane as a separate item and users can **Switch** to the new service from the **Consume OData** screen.

-{{% todo %}}[add screenshot of the the update arrow in the DH pane]. %}}
+{{% todo %}}[add screenshot of the the update arrow in the DH pane]{{% /todo %}}

 #### 4.3.2 Services Deployed to Multiple Environments